Teezious/tourplanner/docs/PROTOCOL.md

     - added more unit tests
     - slight structural changes
     - when start and endpoint change old map image is now being deleted properlyk
-    - changed image handling to absolute pathe (ugly but the only way i got it to wor)
+    - changed image handling to absolute pathe (ugly but the only way i got it to work)
+    - added export
+    - added import
+    - added new controller for import export
+    - added new functions in filehandler for import export
+    - added new fxml for import export